anish-bhattacharya/ViT-for-quadrotor-obstacle-avoidance/README.md

 [Project page](https://www.anishbhattacharya.com/research/vitfly)  &nbsp;
 [Paper](https://arxiv.org/abs/2405.10391)

 This is the official repository for the paper "Vision Transformers for End-to-End Vision-Based Quadrotor Obstacle Avoidance" by Bhattacharya, et al. (2024) from GRASP, Penn.
-Please note that there is plenty of legacy and messy code throughout this repository, which will be refined in future releases.
+Please note that you may find plenty of legacy and messy code in this research project's codebase.

 We demonstrate that vision transformers (ViTs) can be used for end-to-end perception-based obstacle avoidance for quadrotors equipped with a depth camera.
-We train policies that predict linear velocity commands to avoid static obstacles via behavior cloning from a privileged expert in a simple simulation environment, and show that ViT models combined with recurrence layers (LSTMs) outperform baseline methods based on other popular learning architectures.
-Deployed on a real quadrotor, our method achieves zero-shot dodging behavior at speeds reaching 7 m/s and on multi-obstacle environments.
+We train policies that predict linear velocity commands from depth images to avoid obstacles via behavior cloning from a privileged expert in a simple simulation environment, and show that ViT models combined with recurrence layers (LSTMs) outperform baseline methods based on other popular learning architectures.
+Deployed on a real quadrotor, our method achieves zero-shot dodging behavior at speeds reaching 7m/s and on multi-obstacle environments.

 <!-- GIFs -->